alphabet-union-jp/alphabet-union-jp.github.io/en.md

 [Donate](#donation)
 [Collective Barganing History](collective_barganing_history_en.md)

-## March 28th the second Hearing Session Report
+## March 28th the Second Hearing Session Report
 On March 18th, we had the second session for our relief application.
 During the recent collective bargaining, we presented the results of an employee survey about layoffs conducted by the union, highlighting that employees feel the explanations for the layoffs were insufficient, and pointing out that it's illegal for approximately 70% of employees who refused voluntary retirement to receive low evaluations.
 We demanded that the company disclose the layoff data, reveal the proportion of low evaluations among employees who declined the retirement offer, and correct these evaluations.
 The company responded that they would not disclose the layoff data, claiming that the status of having received a retirement offer is not integrated into the evaluation process, and that specific reasons for evaluations will not be disclosed due to privacy concerns.
 ６During the relief application, we argued that these responses were insincere.
 The labor commissioner seemed to understand our arguments.
 However, the company has consistently refused to disclose information during the relief application, maintaining there is no issue, and showed no signs of changing their attitude.
 The harassment continues, and we will keep pressing the company to change its behavior.